vzeman/confoot/content/us/terms-of-service.md

 All product descriptions, specifications, and pricing information are subject to change without notice.
 We make reasonable efforts to ensure that all information on our website is accurate, but we cannot guarantee that all information is error-free.

 ### 3.2 Orders and Purchases
-All orders are subject to acceptance and product availability.
+All orders are subject to acceptance and availability.
 We reserve the right to refuse any order or limit quantities.
 Prices are subject to change without notice.

 ## 4. Intellectual Property Rights